What is satisfactory academic progress?

 To remain eligible for financial aid at the Carey Business School, students must demonstrate satisfactory progress toward their academic objectives, as measured by:

 - Minimum cumulative grade-point average (GPA).
-Qualitatively, on a scale of 4.0 graduate students must maintain a minimum 3.0 cumulative GPA.
-(Note that this will change to 2.85 from the end of fall 2019.)
+Qualitatively, on a scale of 4.0 graduate students must maintain a minimum 2.85 cumulative GPA.
 For an initial award, students must meet the minimum GPA requirements and all periods of prior enrollment a considered even if the student received no aid for that period.
 Earned Fs factor into the GPA as zero.
+Students who do not have a cumulative GPA (due to Pass/Fail grading) after the end of the full Fall 2020 term will be evaluated using an alternative qualitative measure.
+The alternative qualitative measure is outlined here.

 - Maximum timeframe to completion of degree or certificate.
-Students must complete the required course work within 150% of the published program length (e.g. 54 credits attempted for a 36-credit program).
+Students must complete the required course work within 150% of the published program length (3 years for the Full-time MBA and 4 years for the Part-time MBA, 1.5 years for the Full-time MS and 3 years for the Part-time MS, 1.5 years for Certificate programs).

 Treatment of W, I, AU, F, S, P and X grades, no grade reported and repeated coursework